Children and young people up to 18 years

 The Children and Young People’s Dynamic Support Register (DSR) is for those under 18 who are at high risk of going into a mental health hospital if they do not get the right care and treatment in the community.

-For more information, please visit the South East London Integrated Care System (SELONDONICS) website.
+For more information including the eligibility criteria, and referral process, visit the South East London Integrated Care System (SELONDONICS) website.

 Adult mental health services (working age adults)